Building a Foundation for your new website.

 The first thing to think about is how you will build your new website.
 This will be the foundation of your entire website so it’s important to get right!

-In the past, many websites were simply hand-coded using HTML and CSS.
+In the past, many websites were simply hand-coded by website developers using HTML and CSS.

 This leaves any web design work solely in the hands of experts who know how to code.

 This is fine for the design and build of the website initially, but can prove cumbersome later down the line if you want to make small changes to your website, and have to keep going back to the web designer for help!.